-But we have to reckon with the vagaries of our isolated situation: a compressor failure, the banca poorly moored that remains stranded on a sandbank at low tide, or the diesel that arrives a little late can compromise the time of diving or diving itself ...
+But we have to take into account the hazards of our isolated situation: a compressor failure, the banca poorly moored that remains stranded on a sandbank at low tide, or the diesel that arrives a little late can compromise the time of diving or diving itself ...

-It does not matter.
-We dive later or the next day!
-Quiet atmosphere, far from 'Factories' or bubble plants, as we call them the big dive centers ...
+It's no big deal.
+We'll dive later or the next day!
+Quiet atmosphere, far from the "bubbles factories" or bubble plants, as we call them the big dive centers ...
 I'm always with my Maldivian bungalow neighbor Shareef as the only other diver in two or three days, it's perfect, since he is himself an instructor and is used to guiding groups under the water.

-On the whole, the reefs are not as spectacular as Leyte, but we still find a lot of interesting things.
-On the big side, I saw a turtle yesterday and flew over a barracudas snorkeling.
+On the whole, the reefs are not as spectacular as Leyte...but there's still a lot of interesting stuff in there.
+On the "big" side, I saw a turtle yesterday and flew over a school of barracudas in snorkeling.

-But it is the "little one" that occupies us the most: nudibranchs (sea slugs), scorpion fish, anemone shrimps and all the usual tropical fauna in coral reefs.
-Among the pretty surprises of the day: an orang-utan crab in its coral-bubble, as well as, twice, black snakes spotted with white stripes ...
+But it's the "little one" that keeps us busy: nudibranchs (sea slugs), scorpion fish, anemone shrimp and all the usual tropical fauna in coral reefs.
+Among the nice surprises of the day: an orangutan crab in its bubble coral, as well as, twice, black snakes spotted with white stripes...

-The days go by and I lose a bit of time.
-I am starting to look "old" on my beach, with my friends Marika and Shareef, according to the departure and arrival of other tourists.
-We laugh at those we do not like (for the moment, a Finnish woman who complains about mosquitoes and a noiseless Chinese woman who is swimming with the necessary orange lifejacket, have been our favorite targets).
+The days go by and I lose track of time a little.
+I start to look like an "old lady" on my beach, with my friends Marika and Shareef, as other tourists come and go.
+Together, we make fun of those we don't like (for the moment, a Finnish woman complaining about mosquitoes and a shameless Chinese woman swimming with the indispensable orange lifejacket have been our favourite targets).